Visualization of the question, "What is DMT?"

 Some religious groups have been granted exemptions from the Controlled Substances Act to import and consume DMT-containing ayahuasca for sacramental reasons.
 DMT may also be used as part of medical research that the DEA and FDA have approved.
 In Texas, several bills have been filed to advance research on using psychedelics, including DMT, for medical benefit.

-How Can You Tell If Someone Is Using DMT?
+How Can You Tell If Someone Is Experiencing Hallucinogenic Effects from DMT?

 Some people use dimethyltryptamine recreationally to escape their everyday life.
-If they struggle with mental health conditions like anxiety or depression, they may find temporary relief from hallucinogenic drugs.
+If they struggle with mental health conditions like anxiety, depression, or recurrent depression, they may find temporary relief from hallucinogenic drugs.
 People have reported having out-of-body experiences or making contact with spiritual beings when tripping on DMT.
+Some users describe their DMT experience as similar to near death experiences, involving intense psychological and spiritual phenomena.
 This belief that one can experience self-actualization and communicate with God or angels makes DMT a desirable component of some religious ceremonies.

 Hallucinogenic drugs like DMT are not as common as alcohol or marijuana, so you may not know how to recognize if someone is under its influence.
 If someone is taking DMT, you may notice unusual behaviors such as: